 It doesn’t have to cost a fortune, just a bit of hard work and the willingness to try a few new things.

 - Consider laying a new lawn in a curve rather than sticking to the usual rectangle.
 Simply cut around the borders creating interesting curves and spaces for plants.
 Put down some new turf and already everything will be looking better.

-- The parts of the garden where grass doesn't grow very well could benefit from either some decking, gravel or a water feature.
-There is nothing more disheartening then putting down some new grass for it to die off very quickly.
+- The parts of the garden where grass doesn’t grow very well could benefit from either some decking, gravel or a water feature.
+There is nothing more disheartening than putting down some new grass for it to die off very quickly.
 This is usually due to a lack of sun, or inadequate drainage.
 Sometimes it is better to create a seating area in the dappled shade for those long hot summer days rather than battle with the lawn.